We may earn income from links in this post. Please read this Disclosure for details.

 It’s such an icon of the city, that one Halifax hairdresser even specializes in dying hair Moon Mist colours.

-If you’re looking for the best waterfront restaurant in Halifax, you won’t be disappointed with the Bicycle Thief.
+If you’re looking for the best waterfront restaurant in Halifax, you won’t be disappointed with The Bicycle Thief (Google Map).
 It’s a wonderful place to have a long leisurely lunch overlooking the ocean.

 The Fire and Ice Champagne Bar is a welcoming treat in the winter.
 Heat lamps and outdoor fire glows keep you warm and toasty outside and bubbly keeps you warm and fizzy inside.

-They also do burgers and deli sandwiches but true Bluenosers come for the fresh battered golden haddock served with crispy fries.
+They also do burgers, Greek salad and deli sandwiches like Montreal smoked meat on rye but true Bluenosers come for the fresh battered fish served with crispy fries.

-Pro Tip: Halifax Transit offers two ferry services.
-There’s one from the Halifax waterfront to Alderney Landing in downtown Dartmouth and another from the Halifax waterfront to Woodside wharf near John’s Lunch.
-Adults fares are $4.25 CAD.
-Note that John’s is closed Tuesdays and Wednesdays.
+🌟 Pro Tip: Halifax Transit offers two ferry services.
+There’s one from the Halifax waterfront to Alderney Landing in downtown Dartmouth and another from the Halifax waterfront to Woodside wharf, a 30 minute walk from Pleasant St. Diner (Google Map).

-In Atlantic Canada, Afro-Canadian communities helped transform then throwaway food, such as lobster and eel, into the delicacies we know today.
+The city’s Afro-Canadian community has also shaped Halifax’s food scene.
+They helped transform then throwaway food, such as lobster and eel, into the delicacies we know today.

 The cookbook is a collection of historic recipes handed down through generations from the actual residents of Africville.